-Family camping is a brilliant way
+Family camping is a brilliant way to holiday in

 It can be daunting looking through a range of tents, trying to pick that right one for you and your family.
 It is helpful to identify what is most important to you in a tent.
 Here are some ideas:

 How large is your family?
 Would you like separate rooms for privacy, entertaining or cooking?

 Some very popular camp grounds may only offer smaller sized sites, while others offer larger areas.
 If you travel to the same camp ground frequently, it is important that your tent can fit to your selected site.